If you are new to running, the very notion of running more than a couple of blocks without stopping can seem completely untenable.

 There are numerous physical and mental health benefits of a walk to run program.

-These benefits include strengthening the heart and lungs, decreasing the risk of cardiovascular disease and mortality, boosting aerobic capacity or VO2 max, decreasing blood pressure, improving blood sugar regulation, strengthening the muscles in the legs, reducing stress, boosting mood, and supporting a healthy weight.
+These benefits include strengthening the heart and lungs, decreasing the risk of cardiovascular disease and mortality, boosting aerobic capacity or VO2 max, decreasing blood pressure, improving blood sugar regulation, strengthening the muscles in the legs, reducing stress, boosting mood, and weight loss or supporting a healthy weight.

-However, jumping right into running if you have been relatively inactive or haven’t been doing high-impact cardio exercise can be a recipe for injuries and can be mentally defeating if you have poor fitness.
+However, jumping right into running if you have been relatively inactive or haven’t been doing high-impact cardio exercise can be a recipe for injuries and mental defeat if you have poor fitness.

 A walk jog run program allows you to enjoy the benefits of walking, jogging, and running while safely progressing to more jogging and running if you have been sedentary.

-Some people even decide that they prefer to stick with a run/walk approach to their workouts.
+Some people even decide to stick with a run/walk approach for all of their workouts, even when they become more experienced runners.

-For example, the Jeff Galloway run walk method involves taking deliberate walking breaks at various intervals during your run.
+For example, the Jeff Galloway run walk method involves taking deliberate walking breaks at various intervals during your run, even when running marathons.

 This can help improve endurance and give your legs, cardiovascular system, and mind a relative break periodically throughout the workout.